 CBD oil law and regulations for medical and recreational use of hemp and cannabis are constantly changing in most countries around the world.
-As the medical potential of both species of plant increases most countries have already reduced the legal restrictions on cultivation, production, distribution, sales, classification and taxation on hemp and cannabis and its derived products.
+As the medical potential of both species of the plant increases most countries have already reduced the legal restrictions on cultivation, production, distribution, sales, classification and taxation on hemp and cannabis and its derived products.

 The difference between Cannabis and Industrial Hemp